 TGbn editor, please make the changes to page 110, line 55 of IEEE P802.11bn D1.0

-Add the following (#8723) at the end of 9.4.2.323.2.2:
+Add the following paragraph(#8723) at the end of 9.4.2.323.2.2:

 (#8723)The Enhanced Critical Updates Information Present subfield is set to 1 if the Enhanced Critical Updates Information subfield is present in the Common Info field of the Basic Multi-Link element.
 Otherwise, the Enhanced Critical Updates Information Present subfield is set to 0.
 A non-AP STA sets this subfield to 0 in the Basic Multi-Link element that it transmits.
 This subfield is set to 1 in the Basic Multi-Link element transmitted by an AP except when the element is carried in an Authentication frame or FT Action frame.